williampayne23/notes/Physics/B2/Symmetry and Relativity.md

 A_{j_1...j_q}^{i_1...i_p}\big[\underline{b}\big]
 $$

 The upper and lower indices refer to components of the tensor these are **contravariant** or **covariant** respectively.
 A tensor with only contravariant or covariant indices is contravariant or covariant itself, a tensor with both is mixed.
 The **valence** $(p,q)$ is the number of contravariant and covariant indices.
-A *rank-r* tensor requires r indices to label one component in the array $r=p+q$
+A *rank-r* tensor requires r indices to label one component in the array $r=p+q$ A tensor is defined by being conserved under a particular transformation but we'll look at that in GR.

 ## WTF is contravariant and covariance.